 Do I need a licence?All riders must produce a current Australian or International licence prior to departure.
 Photocopies will not be accepted.

 What support is provided?On-tour – All tours are fully guided and longer tours are supported by a Lead and a Tail Rider as well as the support vehicle.
-There is a basic first aid kit with each bike hired.

 What happens if something goes wrong?On Tour your support crew is first aid trained and carry spare bike parts and, on some tours, spare bikes.
 They also carry a satellite phone and an EPIRB.